jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

 (4) An accredited body that commits an offence under subsection (3) is liable on conviction to a fine not exceeding $100,000.

 ### 55 FMA must report on audit regulatory systems of each accredited body
-(1) The FMA must, no later than 6 months after the start of each financial year, prepare a report on the extent to which the audit regulatory systems of each accredited body are adequate and effective.
+(1) The FMA must, at least once every 4 years, prepare a report on the extent to which the audit regulatory systems of each accredited body are adequate and effective.
-(2) Subsection (1) does not apply in respect of an accredited body if the FMA has, in the preceding financial year, been monitoring the accredited body under section 54 for less than 6 months.
+(2)
 (3) The FMA must, no later than 1 month after preparing a report under subsection (1), publish a notice in the Gazette that— (a) states that it has published a report on the adequacy and effectiveness of the audit regulatory systems of 1 or more accredited bodies; and
-  (b) names the accredited bodies covered by the report; and (c) summarises any directions given under section 56 in the preceding financial year (but not the reasons); and (d) specifies where a copy of the report may be inspected or obtained.
+  (b) names the accredited bodies covered by the report; and (c) summarises any directions given under section 56 in the period covered by the report (but not the reasons); and (d) specifies where a copy of the report may be inspected or obtained.
 (4) The FMA must, after publishing a notice in the Gazette under subsection (3), publish a copy of the report on an Internet site maintained by or on behalf of the FMA.
 (5) This section does not prevent the FMA from preparing and publishing at any time any other reports about the extent to which the audit regulatory systems of an accredited body are adequate and effective.